-When understood and employed correctly, file integrity monitoring (FIM) is a critical tool against the compromise of any sensitive information, such as cardholder data breaches.
+When used properly, file integrity monitoring (FIM) is a crucial tool in preventing the compromise of sensitive information, such as cardholder data.

 While it’s clear using a file integrity monitoring solution is a must for organizations big and small, we've noticed several important concepts are often improperly implemented, misunderstood, or neglected altogether.

-This blog post highlights best practices to efficiently deploy and configure your file integrity monitoring solution.
-Putting these concepts into practice can mean the difference between useful deployment of FIM and being caught off guard with compromised data.
+This post highlights best practices for efficiently deploying and configuring your file integrity monitoring solution.
+Practicing these concepts can mean the difference between the useful deployment of FIM and being caught off guard with compromised data.

 The Critical Role of FIM in Your Organization

-Before we dive into best practices, let’s take a look at what an FIM does for your organization.
+Before diving into best practices, let’s look at what a FIM does for your organization.

 File integrity monitoring solutions protect critical systems and data by: